tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/托管静态网站_intl.md

 - `http://www.example.com` -- The index page (index.html) in the bucket named "example" is returned.
 - `http://www.example.com/test.html` (a non-existent file) - A 404 file (error.html) in the bucket named "example" is returned.

-> ?In some cases, you may need to clear up your browser's cache to see the expected result.
+> In some cases, you may need to clear up your browser's cache to see the expected result.